d1vanov/libquentier/README.md

 The library is based on the lower level functionality provided by [QEverCloud](https://github.com/d1vanov/QEverCloud) library.

+### WARNING: libquentier is in alpha state right now, neither API nor ABI can be considered stable yet!

 ## How to build/install

 Please see the [building/installation guide](INSTALL.md).